Fourier-Mukai and autoduality for compactified Jacobians. I: Proof of Theorem D

 It is clear that ${\rm res}(\Pic^o(\ov{J}_{\X}(\un q))(S))\subseteq\Pic^o(\ov{J}_{\X}(\un q)_{|U})(U)$ and similarly that ${\rm res}(\Pic^{\tau}(\ov{J}_{\X}(\un q))(S))\subseteq\Pic^{\tau}(\ov{J}_{\X}(\un q)_{|U})(U)$.

-Consider any general polarization $\un q'$ on $X$ such that the associated fine compactified Jacobian $\ov{J}_X(\un q')$ admits an Abel map in the sense of Definition \ref{D:ex-Abel-sep}.
-Note that there are plenty of such general polarizations due to Corollary \ref{C:exist-Abel}\eqref{C:exist-Abel2}.
+Consider any general polarization $\un q'$ on $X$ such that the associated fine compactified Jacobian $\ov{J}_X(\un q')$ admits an Abel map in the sense of \S \ref{S:Abel}.
+Note that there are plenty of such general polarizations due to Theorem \ref{T:Abel}\eqref{T:Abel3}.
 Then the inclusions \eqref{E:incl-Pic} and the isomorphism \eqref{E:restr-U} hold true also for the polarization $\un q'$.
-Moreover, Theorem \ref{T:thmD-Abel} (see also its proof) implies that
+Moreover, Theorem \ref{T:thmD-Abel} (which we can apply since $X$ does not have separating nodes by assumption) implies that